CE, # CON

 Project Goals

-The “Green Biodiversity Network” was launched by Zagreb Zoo as part of the international “Let It Grow!” campaign.
-The primary objective is to increase the diversity of native species within urban and semi-urban areas of the City of Zagreb and Zagreb County, supporting a network of spaces that help native plants and animals thrive.
-By reintroducing natural habitats within the urban landscape, this project strives to create “green oases” across the city where native flora and fauna can coexist and flourish, directly involving the community in conservation efforts.
+The “Green Biodiversity Network” was launched by the Zagreb Zoo as part of the international “Let It Grow!” campaign.
+Its primary goal is to increase the diversity of native species in urban and semi-urban areas of the City of Zagreb and Zagreb County, fostering a network of spaces that support the thriving of local plants and animals.
+By reintroducing natural habitats into the urban landscape, this initiative seeks to create “green oases” throughout the city where native flora and fauna can coexist and flourish, while directly engaging the community in conservation efforts.

 Inspiring Community Involvement

 The Green Network encourages community members to take active steps in conserving biodiversity.
-Residents are invited to allocate small spaces in their gardens, yards, or balconies to plant native species that attract and sustain local wildlife.
-Through simple, practical actions like building bird feeders, insect hotels, or native plant gardens, residents can play a direct role in the conservation of urban biodiversity.
-This movement aims to increase sightings of native species—such as butterflies, fireflies, and pheasants—that have dwindled in recent years due to habitat loss.
+Community members are invited to dedicate small areas of their gardens, yards, or balconies to planting native species that attract and sustain local wildlife.
+Through simple yet impactful actions, such as building bird feeders, insect hotels, or native plant gardens, individuals can directly contribute to conserving urban biodiversity.
+This movement aims to boost the presence of native species—such as butterflies, fireflies, and pheasants—that have declined in recent years due to habitat loss.

-Under the slogan “Reach Out to Our Wild Species and Preserve Diversity,” the Zoo emphasizes that every green space in the city can serve as a habitat for local wildlife.
-The project aims to address the issue of biodiversity decline by connecting urban green spaces that support life for pollinators, birds, and other native species.
+Under the slogan “Reach Out to Our Wild Species and Preserve Diversity,” the Zoo highlights that every green space in the city can become a habitat for local wildlife.
+The project strives to combat biodiversity loss by linking urban green spaces that provide crucial support for pollinators, birds, and other native species.

 Education and Outreach Programs